Kyria-msf/University-Bonding-Game/frontend/README.md

 >**Spoiler Alert:** If needed, there are details below regarding the expected endpoints and behavior.
 But, ONLY consult there if necessary, so you give yourself the opportunity to practice understanding code!

-# DO NOT PROCEED: ENDPOINT SPOILERS
->Only read the below to confirm your notes regarding the expected API endpoint behavior based on reading the frontend codebase.

 **Here are the expected endpoints and behavior**: